lucci-xyz/.github/profile/README.md

 > *A playground for ************************Web3************************ / ************************Crypto************************ / ************************DeFi************************ R\&D.*

-If you’re afraid of the occasional rug pull on your expectations, <br>fork—don’t clone.
+If you’re afraid of the occasional rug pull on your expectations, fork—don’t clone.